 Has Duplex crossed that boundary?
 Some say that it has and that it is also capable of cracking the Turing test.
 Are we prepared to use a tool capable of completely fooling humans into believing that it is human?

 It’s not too difficult to imagine emotional and practical barriers to having an AI speak for us.
 Duplex could make it more difficult to develop social relationships with local businesses and the people who run them if the manager on the phone asks Duplex how they’re doing.
 Google says Duplex is limited to the conversation patterns it has been trained for, though it can learn others.
 What if the person on the other end of the phone has a heart attack during the call?
 Would we feel guilty for sending an AI to make the call for us?
 What if the person on the other end sounds like they could use cheering up or a few soothing words?

-It is too soon to tell how Google Duplex will address these issues or whether it will address them at all.
+It is too soon to tell how Google Assistant and the Duplex developers will address these issues or whether it will address them at all.
 Though the technology excites me, I remain concerned about how Google will use it – and how it might change the way we speak to one another.